 Your sponsor is like your own private mentor.
-They walk you through the 12 steps and give individualized support when you most need.
+They walk you through the 12 steps and give individualized support when you most need them.
 They are your lifeline of accountability.
-Sponsors reinforce your recovery - they help to stay true to the principles of honesty, humility, powerlessness and surrender.
+Sponsors reinforce your recovery - they help to stay true to the principles of honesty, humility, powerlessness, and surrender.

 If holidays are difficult for you, working the steps can promote healing about past hurts.
-For instance by writing a mini fourth step for difficult situations can help you getting started.
+For instance, by writing a mini fourth step for difficult situations can help you get started.
 Here's a list of suggestions to consider:

 Writing everything out on paper helps safeguard your recovery.
 Often, "journaling" provokes old emotions that have been buried.
 It's like an emotional cleanse before heading into the holidays.